Blog

 Apexcharts - for open-source charts with annotations

 Looking for something that is open-source, easy to use, has beautiful visualizations and allows annotations?
 Apexcharts has you covered.
-According to their documentation, this library supports all charting features, including annotations, which are not so common among its competitors.
+According to their documentation, this JS library supports all charting features, including annotations, which are not so common among its competitors.

 Besides charts, Apexcharts has a separate product called Reveal, which allows you to do embedded analytics and add charts into your website or product.
 Apexcharts supports Angular, Vue, React and other frameworks.